 We ususally serve it as a side with hakka noodles or with plain Chinese fried rice.
 This equally goes well with plain steamed rice too.
 But if you are really looking out to zest up your everyday meal expereinces and for special ocassions, then look no further and make this as soon as possible – my all time hit and favourite Baja chili fish naan tacos.

-Indo Chinese Chilli Fish Recipe with colorful bell peppers to zest up the regular meals
+Indo Chinese Chilli Fish Recipe

 - 250 gm Basa Fish cut into cubes